Characteristic classes of affine varieties and Plucker formulas for affine morphisms: Affine characteristic classes

 Let $G$ be a reductive algebraic group (i. e. the complexification of a real compact connected group), and let $X$ be an $n$-dimensional spherical homogeneous $G$-space (i. e. a space with a transitive action of $G$, such that some Borel subgroup of $G$ has a dense orbit in $X$).
 For algebraic subsets $P$ and $Q\subset X$ of complementary dimensions $p+q=n$, the set $gQ=\{gq\,|\, q\in Q\}$, the shifting of $Q$ by a generic element $g\in G$, meets $P$ at finitely many points, and we denote the number of these points by $|P\cdot Q|$.

-Denote the space of linear combinations of irreducible codimension $k$ algebraic subsets of $X$ by $Z^k$, then the aforementioned pairing extends to a pairing $|\cdot|:Z^p\times Z^q\to\Z$ by linearity, and the space $C=\bigoplus_k C_k=\bigoplus_k Z_k/\{P\, |\, \forall Q\; |P\cdot Q|=0\}$ has a natural ring structure, compatible with this pairing (see \cite{dCP2},\cite{brionduke89}, \cite{fultetal94}): for algebraic subsets $R$ and $S\subset X$ of arbitrary dimensons, the intersection of $R$ and $gS$ represents the same element of $C$ for almost all $g\in G$, and this element is called the {\it product} $R\cdot S$.
+Denote the space of linear combinations of irreducible codimension $k$ algebraic subsets of $X$ by $Z^k$; then the aforementioned pairing extends to a pairing $|\cdot|:Z^p\times Z^q\to\Z$ by linearity, and the space $C=\bigoplus_k C_k=\bigoplus_k Z_k/\{P\, |\, \forall Q\; |P\cdot Q|=0\}$ has a natural ring structure, compatible with this pairing (see \cite{dCP2},\cite{brionduke89}, \cite{fultetal94}): for algebraic subsets $R$ and $S\subset X$ of arbitrary dimensions, the intersection of $R$ and $gS$ represents the same element of $C$ for almost all $g\in G$, and this element is called the {\it product} $R\cdot S$.
 We shall call this ring the {\bf affine cohomology}, or, following \cite{dCP2}, the {\bf ring of conditions} of $X$.

-\begin{rem} Recall that it is not the case for non-spherical spaces: for example, if $G=X=\C^3$, then two lines represent the same class in $C$ if and only if they are parallel, however the intersection of the surface $z=xy$ and the plane $x=0$, shifted by $g\in\R^3$, is a line, whose direction depends on $g$. \end{rem}
+\begin{rem} Recall that this multiplication does not exist for non-spherical spaces: for example, if $G=X=\C^3$, then two lines represent the same class in $C$ if and only if they are parallel, however the intersection of the surface $z=xy$ and the plane $x=0$, shifted by $g\in\R^3$, is a line, whose direction depends on $g$. \end{rem}

-\begin{defin} The {\bf affine characteristic class} is a mapping that sends every algebraic subset $V\subset X$ to an element $[V]=[V]_0+\ldots+[V]_n\in C,\, [V]_i\in C_i$, with the following properties: \end{defin}
+\begin{defin} The {\bf affine characteristic class} is a mapping that sends every algebraic subset $V\subset X$ to an element $\langle V\rangle=\langle V\rangle_0+\ldots+\langle V\rangle_n\in C,\, \langle V\rangle_i\in C_i$, with the following properties: \end{defin}

-(1) If $V\subset X$ has codimension $k$, then $[V]_i=0$ for $i<k$, $[V]_k$ is the equivalence class of $V$ in $C_k$, and $[V]_n\in C_0=\Z$ is the Euler characteristic $e(V)$.
+(1) If $V\subset X$ has codimension $k$, then $\langle V\rangle_i=0$ for $i<k$, $\langle V\rangle_k$ is the equivalence class of $V$ in $C_k$, and $\langle V\rangle_n\in C_0=\Z$ is the Euler characteristic $e(V)$.